 PhD in Medical Humanities and Sheffield Institute for Interdisciplinary Biblical Studies

 Interdisciplinary PhD opportunities exist in a range of topics and themes which are supported by world renowned academic staff in a friendly, supportive and exciting research environment.
 Funding is often available and will be targeted to your research interests.

-Contact Ida Kemp, email@example.com, directly for information and advice on the most appropriate way to move forward.
+Contact us directly (firstname.lastname@example.org or email@example.com for Medical Humanities) for information and advice on the most appropriate way to move forward.